top of page

 andrew8_8144.jpg

-Renowned for his interpretation of new roles in contemporary opera, Andrew has appeared in many world premieres, including Bell’s Stonewall as Andy at New York City Opera; he workshopped Greenhorn/Ishmael in the developmental production of Moby-Dick at San Francisco Opera and later performed the role at Dallas Opera and Chicago Opera Theatre; he inaugurated Tancredi The Inspector (John Musto) at Wolf Trap; he created the role of Charles Carter in Thomas Pasatieri’s The Hotel Casablanca, he developed the role of Christopher Morcom in The Life and Death(s) of Alan Turning (by Justine Chen and David Simpatico) for American Lyric Theatre.
-Other contemporary roles include The Young Collector A Streetcar Named Desire with Renée Fleming in his debut with Lyric Opera of Chicago also at Carnegie Hall; Ricky Ian Gordon's "27" as Pablo Picasso and Irving Tashman in the premiere of Gordon’s Morning Star; the role of Sandy The Lighthouse at Dallas Opera; at Des Moines Metro Opera he sang highly lauded performances as Bill Flight; in several productions of Florencia in el Amazonas Andrew sang the role of Arcadio, and he has appeared in the title role Candide.
+Renowned for his interpretation of new roles in contemporary opera, Andrew has appeared in many world premieres, including Bell’s Stonewall as Andy at New York City Opera; he workshopped Greenhorn/Ishmael in the developmental production of Moby Dick at San Francisco Opera and later sang the role at Dallas Opera and at Chicago Opera Theatre; he inaugurated Tancredi The Inspector (John Musto) at Wolf Trap; and he created the role of Christopher Morcom in The Life and Death(s) of Alan Turning (by Justine Chen and David Simpatico).
+Other contemporary roles include The Young Collector A Streetcar Named Desire in his debut with Lyric Opera of Chicago also at Carnegie Hall; Ricky Ian Gordon's 27 as Pablo Picasso and Irving Tashman in Gordon’s Morning Star; the role of Sandy The Lighthouse at Dallas Opera; at Des Moines Metro Opera he sang Bill Flight; in several productions of Florencia in el Amazonas Andrew appeared as Arcadio; he has performed the title role Candide, and more recently, Camille The Merry Widow at Opera Idaho and as Steven Kodaly She Loves Me at Madison Opera.

 Other international engagements include his appearance as A Guest The Saint of Bleecker Street at the Spoleto Festival in Italy, which was recorded and released under the Chandos label; the role of Oronte Alcina in Chile and Damon Acis and Galatea in Macau.